thevpc/ndoc/README.md

 page {
     text("Welcome to NDoc!", style: title, at: top)
-    ¶ This is a equqtion
+    ¶ This is an equation
     equation("x = \\frac{-b \\pm \\sqrt {b^2-4ac}}{2a}", at: (50, 50))
 }
 ```